microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 For an app to get authorization and access to Microsoft Graph using the authorization code flow, you must follow these five steps:

 1. Register the app with Azure AD.
-2. Request an authorization code.
+2. Request authorization.
 3. Request an access token.
 4. Use the access token to call Microsoft Graph.
-5. Use the refresh token to renew an expired access token.
+5. [Optional] Use the refresh token to renew an expired access token.

 > [!TIP]
 > [![Try steps 2-5 in Postman](./images/auth-v2/runinpostman.png)](https://app.getpostman.com/run-collection/f77994d794bab767596d)<br/>